Engausa/.github/profile/README.md

 ## License

-EngaUSA is licensed under the [Your License] - see the [LICENSE.md](LICENSE.md) file for details.
+Engausa is licensed under the [Your License] - see the [LICENSE.md](LICENSE.md) file for details.

-Thank you for being a part of the EngaUSA community!
+Thank you for being a part of the Engausa community!

 ### Installation